 Location: The Meadows Apartment Homes (Lower Clubhouse), 6300 Green Valley Circle, Culver City

-If you are a landlord or HOA Board of a multi-unit complex and are interested in hosting a Community Meeting for your residents concerning the Multi-Unit Housing Smoking Ban or would like to request an on-site consultation, please contact the Enforcement Services Division at 310-253-5940 or e-mail a request.
+If you are a landlord or HOA Board of a multi-unit complex and are interested in hosting a Community Meeting for your residents concerning the Multi-Unit Housing Smoking Ban or would like to request an on-site consultation, please email the Enforcement Services Division or call (310) 253-5940.